microsoft/PSRule/README.md

 - [Exists](docs/keywords/PSRule/en-US/about_PSRule_Keywords.md#exists) - Assert that a field or property must exist
 - [Match](docs/keywords/PSRule/en-US/about_PSRule_Keywords.md#match) - Assert that the field must match any of the regular expressions
 - [AnyOf](docs/keywords/PSRule/en-US/about_PSRule_Keywords.md#anyof) - Assert that any of the child expressions must be true
-- [AllOf](docs/keywords/PSRule/en-US/about_PSRule_Keywords.md#allof) -Assert that all of the child expressions must be true
+- [AllOf](docs/keywords/PSRule/en-US/about_PSRule_Keywords.md#allof) - Assert that all of the child expressions must be true
 - [Within](docs/keywords/PSRule/en-US/about_PSRule_Keywords.md#within) - Assert that the field must match any of the values
 - [TypeOf](docs/keywords/PSRule/en-US/about_PSRule_Keywords.md#typeof) - Assert that the object must be of a specific type